Slave to the Rhythm (Grace Jones song)

 "Slave to the Rhythm" is a song by the Jamaican singer, model and actress Grace Jones.
-It was released in October 1985 from Jones' seventh album, Slave to the Rhythm (1985), on which it is titled "Ladies and Gentlemen: Miss Grace Jones".
+It was released in October 1985 on Jones' seventh album, Slave to the Rhythm (1985), on which it is titled "Ladies and Gentlemen: Miss Grace Jones".
 It was produced by Trevor Horn and written by Horn, Bruce Woolley, Stephen Lipson and Simon Darlow.
 The song reached number 12 on the UK singles chart and number one on the US Billboard Hot Dance Club Play chart.
 Its music video was directed by Jean-Paul Goude.

 Background

 "Slave to the Rhythm" was the first single from Grace Jones' album of the same name, which was released in 1985.
 The song and the album were written by Bruce Woolley, Simon Darlow, Stephen Lipson and Trevor Horn, and was produced by Horn.
 It was Jones' first album in three years, and it contained eight variations of the same song (the single's B-side is another variation, yet to be released on CD).

 "Slave to the Rhythm" was originally intended for Frankie Goes to Hollywood as a follow-up to their hit debut single "Relax".
 A demo version of the song was recorded by the band.
 The song was assembled and produced by Horn after "Two Tribes", but the project was ultimately given to Jones.
 Paul Morley says Horn worked on the song endlessly and had hoped it would become one of his biggest and most successful creations.